 - Zinc is well-known for its importance in increasing testosterone levels, but little do many people know it actually also reduces the activity of the bodily estrogen receptors and suppresses the aromatase enzyme.

 - Grape seed extract and resveratrol both contain flavonoids from red grapes which can inactivate the aromatase enzyme and greatly reduce the conversion from testosterone to estrogen.

-Lower estrogen mimic chemical exposure - Chemicals that mimic the activity of estrogen are a little known danger hiding in canned foods, plastics, majority of personal care items, some pesticides, and even grocery store receipts.
-These chemicals like BPA, phthlates, parabens, triclosan and triclocarban, and benzophenones can significantly increase estrogen levels and suppress testosterone production.
-And avoiding them is so easy!
+Lower estrogen mimic chemical exposure - Chemicals that mimic the activity of estrogen are a little-known danger hiding in canned foods, plastics,a majority of personal care items, some pesticides, and even grocery store receipts.
+These chemicals like BPA,phthalates, parabens, triclosan and triclocarban, and benzophenones can significantly increase estrogen levels and suppress testosterone production.
+And avoiding the antiandrogens is pretty simple.